 Figure 2-9 shows water levels over time for wells LP-04, LP-07, and LP-08, which are located south of wells LP-01 and LP-02 and north of the Pittsmont Waste Dump (fig. 2-7).

 These wells are completed at different depths also.
 Well LP-04 is screened from 125 ft to 145 ft below ground surface, while well LP-07 is screened from 90 ft to 95 ft below ground surface, and well LP-08 is screened 81 ft to 96 ft below ground surface.
 Based upon these well-completion depths, wells LP-07 and LP-08 would be considered to be completed in the upper portion of the alluvial aquifer, while well LP-04 would be considered to be completed in the deeper portion of the alluvial aquifer.
 The water-level trends are similar for wells LP-04, LP-07, and LP-08.
 It is interesting to note that while well LP-08 was dry for a period from mid-2003 through mid-2004, the subsequent water-level trend did not vary from that shown for well LP-04 once the water level rose back above the screen interval.
 It is apparent that the control on water levels is the same on all of these wells and the operation, or lack of operation of the leach pads whichever the case may be, has a much greater influence on water levels than climatic changes as there is very little seasonal variation noticeable on figure 2-9.
 Well LP-07 has remained dry since the later part of 2000, except for a short period of time in early 2005.

 Wells LP-14, LP-15, and LP-16 are located southwest of the Pittsmont Dump (fig. 2-7).
 A consistent increase in water levels occurred in these wells following their installation in 1992, until the Berkeley Pit landslide of 1998 (fig. 2-10).
 After that landslide, water levels declined in a similar manner in all three wells until beginning to rise in September 2003 and continuing through May of 2004.
 Since then water-level changes had been minor until May 2006 when water levels increased at a greater rate.
 Wells LP-15 and LP-16 are located near one another and were completed as a nested pair, with well LP-15 screened from a depth of 215 ft to 235 ft below ground surface and well LP-16 screened from 100 ft to 120 ft below ground surface.
 Water-level trends are similar in these wells regardless of completion depth.
-Water levels had a net increase in both wells for 2008.
+Water levels had a net increase in both wells for 2009.
 Neither of these wells shows any response to climatic conditions, i.e. precipitation events.

 Well LP-14 is located south of wells LP-15 and LP-16, and its overall water-level trend had been similar to that seen in wells LP-15 and LP-16.
-The 2008 water-levels had a much more seasonal trend then seen in the past with water levels declining through June and then rising through October, before declining again.
-These changes appear to be related to seasonal climatic conditions, which varies from previous years.
+The 2008 seasonal water-level trend did not continue in 2009; water-levels had a most consistently upward trend throughout the year, which resulted in a 3-ft water-level rise for the year.